Skip to main content

 “52% of small businesses named Labor and Employment their BIGGEST challenge.” – CNBC, 2019

-Hiring employees is an exciting time for a business, but it’s important to protect yours as you’re doing it.
+Hiring employees is an exciting time for a business, but it’s essential to protect your interests as you do so.
 During the webinar, Kunbi named these as the top hiring mistakes pros make:

-- Disregarding Occupational Safety and Health Administration, Equal Employment Opportunity Commission and United States Department of Labor rules or state local law
+3. Disregarding the Occupational Safety and Health Administration, the Equal Employment Opportunity Commission and United States Department of Labor rules or state local law

-When hiring employees, Kunbi urges pros to clearly understand the types of employment options that are available to you, and then correctly and clearly classify them once they are ready to come on board.
+When hiring employees, Kunbi urges pros to clearly understand the employment options available to them and correctly classify them once they are ready to come on board.

 Pro-tip: If you’re in the position to hire employees, here’s everything you need to know so you can grow, scale and onboard successfully.